SemanticBeeng/lms-clean/report.md

 The benefits of staging for Computation Graph is that there it would be advantageous to separate the construction of the graph and the execution of computation on this graph.
 Indeed, it is possible to check some properties on the computation graph that ensure that the graph has proper form.
 Furthermore, it is possible to apply transformation to the graph such as computing the gradient of the function represented by the graph.
 Last but not least, computation graph are abstractions that are convenient to build, conceptualize and handle but not very efficient because of the level of abstraction.
 Fortunately, after staging unecessary indirections are removed and the whole function is linearized into the bare required operations.

-One of the clear benefits of using types as staged annotations is the ability to share codes between non staged programs and meta-programs.
-Indeed, the graph can set the type of data it manipulates as an abstract type member.
-Then depending on the type of graph and the type of nodes the graph may contain, this type can be upper bounded by the appropriate interface.

 ~~~scala
 trait Graphs {